Füssen

 The artwork on many (if not most) of the buildings is worth seeing.

-We were spoilt for choice with restaurants but in the end, settled for a lovely little restaurant in the pedestrian area for a lunch of pizza and wine. (not too much wine though as I didn’t want to go falling off my bike again).
+We were spoiled for choice with restaurants, but in the end, we settled for a lovely little restaurant in the pedestrian area for lunch, featuring pizza and wine. (not too much wine though, as I didn’t want to go falling off my bike again).

-Füssen is small enough that a car is not really needed.
-There is a bus to the castles and the trains to Munich and Augsburg and the old town is easy enough to access by foot.
+Füssen is small enough that a car is not needed.
+There is a bus to the castles, as well as trains to Munich and Augsburg.
+The old town is also easily accessible on foot.
 Direct trains leave about every two hours.
 Other options require changing trains along the way.
-You can walk to Neuschwanstein and Hochschwangau castles via some marked roads; travel times posted on the signboards are comfortable over-estimates.
+You can walk to Neuschwanstein and Hohenschwangau castles via some marked roads; travel times posted on the signboards are comfortable over-estimates.

 Pedestrian-centre-with-the-towers-of-the-castle-and-monastery.